Okay, so I jacked up my porch roof and it was time to replace the roof flashing I removed.

 After my last post I received a friendly note from contributor Sean Lintow directing me to a prescriptive article he wrote about, well, roof flashing.
 He said, “Just saw the jacking up the porch roof post & nice job explaining it & how you did it.
 I am pretty sure you know to add a kick-out flashing, but just in case you don’t.
 See Penny Wise – Pound Foolish 2 (Getting Roof Flashing Details Right).”

 This little bit of metal is sometimes also called a diverter, keeps water from getting behind and moves it to its intended location in the gutter.
 Absolutely essential in this type of installation.

-Note: In the video I call this a Grace product, but honestly as it was surplus, I’m not really sure.
+Note: I call this a Grace product, but honestly as it was surplus, I’m not really sure.
 The point though – this may not have been the exact product I would have used if I were purchasing materials new, it’s just what I had on hand and it would offer a bit of added insurance all the same .

 Peel and stick flashing

-Also in the vid – you’ll hear me mention nailing the step flashing into the roof shingles. ha! not really a good idea, but the previous set up did this, I did not.
+Nailing the step flashing into the roof shingles. ha! not really a good idea, but the previous set up did this, I did not.
 For me, the self-seal flashing keep my step flashing where I wanted it.

 I finished by lapping this flashing by about an inch and nailing with four each aluminum trim nails.
 After I painted to match the siding color, and I can report that everything seems to be functioning excellently.

 I know while not really a sexy project, it’s very important all the same.
 And while l suspect someone will come along and find issue with how I approached it, I hope it helps.
 Up next – installing the gutter.
 Happy Weekend and Happy Home Improving.
 Thanks. ~jb